inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

 An examination of the history of African Americans from the end of the Reconstruction era to contemporary issues of today.
-Major attention will be given to the social political, and economic evolution of African Americans as a whole as well as the individual lives and work of famous black leaders and grassroots movements.
+Major attention will be given to the social political, and economic evolution of African Americans as a whole as well as the individual lives and work of famous Black leaders and grassroots movements.

 HIST 290.
 HISTORY TODAY: ISSUES AND PRACTICES.
 5 Credits.